Simple Ways to Beautify Your Old Sofa

 When your sofa starts to look droopy it's time to restore the cushions.
-Don’t just try stuffing a bunch of polyester fill into the cushions.
-It will simply result in a lumpy mess.
-Remove the cushion cover and wrap the foam with polyester or cotton batting or purchase new foam inserts.
+Don’t just try stuffing a bunch of polyester fill into the cushions; it will simply result in a lumpy mess.
+Remove the cushion cover and wrap the foam with polyester or cotton batting, or purchase new foam inserts.
 If you go to an upholstery shop you'll end up spending way to much.
-Search for online cushion sources that are economical and get good reviews.
+Search for online cushion sources that are economical and that get good reviews.

 All you have to do is provide the seat and back cushion measurements.
 Next decide on the type of firmness.
 In a week or so you’ll have a comfortable, brand new looking sofa.
 If the back cushions are crushed and aren't attached to the sofa you can add extra fiber fill and create tufting with strong thread, buttons and an upholstery needle.

 Here’s another quick and easy way to give your current sofa a trendy look.
 The subtle change is quite effective just by switching out its old legs.
 Choose a different color, contour and different material.
 This will create a delicate or chunky look depending on the leg shape.
 Most new sofas give you the option of unscrewing the legs, which makes it a breeze.
 If you can’t find new replacements which coordinate with your sofa just paint the original legs for an easy-peasy facelift.